namberino/namberino.github.io/content/posts/firmware-decryption.md

 ## The conclusion

 That was how to reverse engineer and decrypt an encrypted firmware.
 We learned a fair about how to analyze a firmware for vulnerabilities and exploit those vulnerabilities.

-> You can find the Ghidra files and the Python script [here](https://github.com/namberino/NPort-firmware-decrypt)